Monday to Friday

 Electric cars: a plus for employee health

-In addition to reducing greenhouse gas emissions from road transport, electric vehicles offer numerous health benefits for employees by reducing human exposure to air and noise pollution.
+As well as reducing greenhouse gas emissions from road transport, electric vehicles offer numerous health benefits for employees by reducing human exposure to air and noise pollution.

 In recent years, various policies to support electric vehicles have been introduced in France.
 These government incentives have done much to stimulate the expansion of electric cars.